This federally funded program (Perkins V) provides assistance for the following:

 - students having a parent who is a member of the armed forces and on active duty

-Books, child care, tuition assistance, and transportation assistance may be provided to qualified students.
+Books, child care, and transportation assistance may be provided to qualified students.

 Students who are interested must complete a Special Populations Application, meet eligibility qualifications, and maintain specific academic standards.
 This program is administered by the Special Populations Coordinator’s Office located in Building M300 on the Main Campus.
 Please contact the Special Populations Coordinator for more information.